Simple closed curves contained in~$\varepsilon$-boundaries of planar sets: Introduction

 \section{Introduction}

-The separation of sets by simple closed curves, also called Jordan curves, has been used by people for several millennia: for example, the city wall around the ancient city of Uruk was built in the 4th millennium BC.
-Mathematical methods allowing to solve such problems appeared a bit later.
-In particular, in the 20th century it was proved that two disjoint continuums in the plane can be separated by a simple closed curve~\cite[Chap.\,10, \textsection\,61.II, Theorem\,5']{pl}.
+The $\varepsilon$-boundary of a set ${A}\subseteq\rr^2$ is the set $\{{p}\in\rr^2:\rho({p},{A})=\varepsilon\}$, where $\rho$ is the Euclidean distance.
+The separation of planar sets by a simple closed curve lying in the $\varepsilon$-boundary of one of these sets is used in engineering.
+But the algorithms for constructing such a curve are either based on heuristics or assume some smoothness of the boundary of the sets~\cite{cad,mathpages}.
+Similarly, the line of the boundary of territorial waters is drawn heuristically~\cite{maritime}.
+No proof of the existence of a simple closed curve that separates arbitrary continua ${A}$ and ${B}$ and lies in the $\varepsilon$-boundary of ${A}$ appears to be known.

-Separation of sets by an equidistant (with respect to one of them) simple closed curve is used in engineering, but the algorithms for constructing such a curve are either based on heuristics or assume some smoothness of the boundary of the set with respect to which the equidistance is constructed~\cite{cad,mathpages}.
-Similarly, the equidistant line of the boundary of territorial waters is drawn heuristically~\cite{maritime}.
+It is known that two disjoint continua in the plane can be separated by some simple closed curve~\cite[Chap.\,10, \textsection\,61.II, Theorem\,5$'$]{kuratowski}.
+It is also apparently known that if ${A},{B}\subseteq\rr^2$ are nonempty, connected sets, ${A}$ is bounded, the closure of ${A}$ does not separate the plane, and $0<\varepsilon<\rho({A},{B})$, then the open $\varepsilon$-neighbourhood of ${A}$, $\{{p}\in\rr^2:\rho({p},{A})<\varepsilon\}$, contains a simple closed curve that separates ${A}$ and ${B}$.
+At least, if we understand R.\,L. Moore's terminology correctly, this statement is a direct consequence of his theorem~\cite[Theorem~1]{moore}, which states that \textit{if, in a plane $S$, $M$ is a closed point set and $K$ is a bounded maximal connected subset of $M$ which does not separate $S$, then, for every positive number $e$, there exists a simple closed curve which encloses $K$ and contains no point of $M$ and which is such that every point within it is at a distance less than $e$ from some point of $K$.}